harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/root-access-requirements.md

-You need to run the scan step with root access if either of the following conditions apply:

-* You need to include a Docker-in-Docker background service in your stage.
-* You need to add trusted certificates to your scan images at run time.
+You need to run the scan step with root access if you need to add trusted certificates to your scan images at run time.

 :::note